AceLikesGhosts/betterytm/README.md

 4. Browse to the project directory where you cloned the repository and select the folder named `dist`.
 The extension should now be installed and active in your Chromium browser.

 ### Updating
-Updating your local version of the project is rather simple, and all you have to do is:
+Updating your local version of the project is a uncomplicated process.
+Follow these steps:

 1. Navigate to where it is installed and update the Git repo
 ```sh